alexanderkiel/spec-bnf/README.md

 # Spec BNF

-This library can generate BNF's from Clojure spec.
+A library for generating BNF's from Clojure spec.

 ## Install